pradipece/Contact_Book_Management_System/README.md

 ## OVERVIEW:

-This assignment requires developing a Command-Line Interface (CLI) project using Python for a Contact Book Management System.
-The project should apply the Python concepts we’ve learned throughout the course.
-Using any Graphic User Interface (GUI), frameworks, or external libraries is not required—everything should run directly in the terminal.
+This project developing a Command-Line Interface (CLI) project using Python for a Contact Book Management System.
+The project should apply Python concepts, Graphic User Interface (GUI) or external libraries are not required—everything should run directly in the terminal.

 ## TASKS: